Abrahamkinuthia4723/food-recipe-app/README.md

 ### Overall, this project is a useful tool for anyone who wants to find meals based on the ingredients they have on hand.
 It has a simple and intuitive interface, and it uses a popular API to fetch meal data.
 The application is well-designed and easy to use, making it a great resource for anyone who loves to cook!

-## Project setup.
+# Project setup.

-### 1. Create a new respiratory by the name 'food-recipe app'.

-### 2. copy the SSH link after tapping the code button.
+How to access this project in your local machine.

+### 1. Fork this respiratory.

-### 3. Open your local terminal.
+### 2. Open your local terminal.

-### 4. Git clone the respiratory into your local terminal.
+### 3. Git clone the respiratory into your local terminal.

-### 5. cd into foood-recipe-app folder.
+### 4. cd into foood-recipe-app folder.

-### 6. Finally, enter into your vs code by writing code . in your terminal and start writing the code for your food-recipe app.
+### 5. Finally, enter into your vs code by writing code . in your terminal and view the code.

+## note: This project belongs to Abraham Ngugi. even though you are allowed to view the code, you are prohibited from passing this code as your own.

 ￼
 ￼